 When you think about it, the true meaning is instructive.
 Why?
 Because it gives you a big clue to the necessary heat level in a proper arrabbiata.

+Use red chilies proportional to your heat tolerance.
+Red jalapeños work well.
 Without question, the real deal should put a bit of angry color in your cheeks and maybe a little gasp in your throat.